 Sydney boutiques have been superseded by the big chains, big box retail stores appealing to the masses with cheap on trend fashion.

 Ethically made clothing and sustainability is a hot topic in the fashion industry.
 We know that fashion is the second biggest polluter on this planet after oil.
-As we are becoming more and more environmentally aware, we are seeing changes in the fashion industry and consumer behaviour making ethical and eco friendly fashion choices returning to the concept of quality over quantity.
+As we are becoming more environmentally aware, we are seeing changes in the fashion industry and consumer behavior.
+The ethical and eco-friendly fashion choices is about returning to the concept of quality over quantity.

 What is ethical fashion?

 Ethical fashion is a term coined to describe ethical fashion in design, production, retail, and purchasing.
 It covers the issues of working conditions, exploitation, fair trade, sustainable production, the environment, and animal cruelty.

 Essentially it is designing and manufacturing clothing in a way that cares for human rights and animal welfare whilst minimising the impact on the environment.
 And we are seeing more companies adopting a ‘eco-friendly’ practice, in the way they source and make their clothing.